reikapika/ghFwrsService/readme.md

 This is a micro web service for users to look up a Github user and see the list of the user's followers.
 Only avatars are shown in the result, and you may visit the follower's account simply by clicking on the avatar.
 The "Load More" button should fetch a new payload of the followers if the user has more than 30 followers.
 Each request only returns 30 followers.
+I hope you enjoy playing with it as I enjoyed building it. 🙃

 ## Description 👩🏻‍💻